sheriff-2912/Testing-and-CI---CD/README.md

 - Tests: unit and integration tests that exercise validation, authorization, and error handling using dependency injection.
 - CI: GitHub Actions workflow runs tests on multiple Node versions and uploads coverage.

+## Reflection Short Summary

+I used AI to generate unit and integration tests for this project.
+Some of the tests failed because the AI expected typical API behaviors (200, 500, 401), while my implementation returned 404 for those cases.
+This helped me reflect on how my service handles errors and confirmed that the integration setup works correctly, even if some assumptions differed.

 ## Requirements

 - Node.js >= 18 (see [.nvmrc](.nvmrc)).